GemsOfWar/.github/profile/README.md

 Your only clue is to find where the community "hangs out."

+## Warnings

+Just a bit of caution, here... there be dragons, here!
+And, you are *crunchy*, and taste good with ketchup.

 ### Credits

 For our community icon, we respectably thank the [Reddit Gems of War Community](https://www.reddit.com/r/GemsofWar/)